kimwalisch/primesieve/doc/ALGORITHMS.md

  * Starts crossing off multiples at the square
  * Uses a modulo 210 wheel that skips multiples of 2, 3, 5 and 7
  * Uses specialized algorithms for small, medium and big sieving primes
+ * Uses L1 cache for small sieving primes & L2 cache for medium and big sieving primes
+ * Sorts medium sieving primes to reduce branch misprediction rate
  * Uses a custom memory pool (for big sieving primes)
- * Processes multiple sieving primes per loop iteration to increase instruction-level parallelism
  * Multi-threaded using C++11 ```std::async```

 ### Highly optimized inner loop